 And I think if you're in the world of work, you work in human resources, you ought to be focused on the employee in their positive experience at work.
 So my journey really began when I left Corporate America and I decided to have standards for myself and to do the kind of work that met my own expectations.

-I no longer wanted to be part of a system that didn’t care about humanity within everybody.
+I no longer wanted to be part of a system that didn't care about humanity within everybody.
 I wanted to be part of a system that really recognizes that we're all people first and then workers.

 So I've done that for the past, Oh, my goodness, 13 years I've talked to large and small organizations.
 I'll talk to anybody who wants to really elevate humanity and the workforce.